pmarkham/ansible-adobe-cq/README.md

 ## cqgroup

 Create a basic group.
-This module doesn't handle access control lists so it's not that usefule.
+This module doesn't handle access control lists so it's not that useful.
 It's more to create groups that contain other groups, e.g. a 'sysadmin' group is in the administrator group; 'developers' are in the 'readonly' group.

 ## cqpassword